← Illusions in the Boardroom

 The CTO was present, which was unusual, and the CFO sat beside him, while the chief risk officer attended by video from Singapore.
 Although the committee secretary had reserved ninety minutes, the chair suspected they would need considerably less.

-She had worked with the CTO for two years.
+Elena had worked with the CTO for two years.
 She respected his technical judgement and suspected the gap she was about to expose was structural rather than personal.
 That would not make the next twelve minutes easier for him.

 She had approved the previous two quarterly board packs herself.
 She had signed off the capability map presentation six months earlier without asking the architect's question.
-At her previous firm, she had accepted `integration testing' as an answer to a timeline question she should have pressed.
+At her previous firm, she had accepted “integration testing” as an answer to a timeline question she should have pressed.
 The folded sheet in front of her would expose a gap she had helped maintain.

 ...